spsforks/SCons-scons-wiki/UsingCommandLineArguments.md

 - targets, which represent things SCons should build.
 - build variables, which look like Python keyword arguments.
 - options, which start with a dash: with a single dash they are called short options; with a double dash they are called long options.
 Short options can be combined togther or given separately (`-abc` means the same as `-a -b -c`).
 Some options may require a following argument word, and some options may take an optional following argument word, logically this option-argument is considered together with the option.
-The options scons out of the box knows to accept are listed in the manpage; an scons build system can also be extended by defining custom options.
+The options scons out of the box knows to accept are listed in the [manpage](https://scons.org/doc/production/HTML/scons-man.html#options); an scons build system can also be extended by defining custom options.

 SCons treats each of these pieces of information differently.

 ## Command Line Targets

 Any single-word arguments that don't begin with a dash and don't contain an equal sign are collected as targets.
 SCons will match the command line targets with the the targets it computes after processing the SConscripts, and adjust the build to meet that request; if there are no targets specified it will build the default target.
 Targets can be files to build, or directories, or they can be phony targets defined using the `Alias()` function.
+Of course, a requested target may have dependencies on other, not-specified target; SCons will build what it needs to meet the request.

 Targets collected from the command line are made available in the special variable `COMMAND_LINE_TARGETS`.

 ## Command Line Build Variables